physical address: 49 Bryant street

 Why do I need to do a letter of instruction?
 What does it say?

 We must have a signed letter of instruction from the Plaintiff or their Attorney directing us to where the person you want to be served may be found.
 It must be a physical address within Mono County.
-For Temporary Restraining Orders/Notice of Hearing, you may be able to process the service through the Mono County Superior Court.
 It is imperative we have complete instructions telling us if the person you want to be served has weapons, aggressive dogs, or other things that could pose a risk to our staff during service.
 It is also important we have your phone number to contact you if there are any questions.
 Complex services can require more detailed instructions.
-(The letter of instructions can be downloaded/printed from the website section found at the bottom of the page under Supporting Documents.)

 Are all the service fees the same?

-No, there can be different service fees depending on the type of service.
+No. There can be different service fees depending on the type of service.
 Please contact the civil officer for details on different fees and detailed instructions for service.
 The most typical service fee is $40.00 (exact change required if cash- Checks made payable to Mono County Sheriff’s Department.
-(Some services like evictions are

 Are there any other fees required?